 (a) to be credited to an agency special purpose account called The Library Board of Western Australia Account established under section 16 of the Financial Management Act 2006; and

-(b) to be applied to the purposes of this Act.
+(b) to be applied to the purposes of this Act and the Legal Deposit Act 2012.

 (3) The Account shall be operated upon in such manner as may be prescribed.